 One thing I need to do is to shut down conversations that seem a bit hostile.
-Basically, if you say something, and you get a one-sentence answer, and they turn away, it’s a shut-down.
-Warm, friendly, two-way conversation doesn’t work like that.
+If you say something, and you get a one-sentence answer, and they turn away, it’s a shut-down.
 They don’t like you or they don’t want to talk to you.
+Warm, friendly, two-way conversations don’t work like that.

-We tend to keep talking to them due to a subconscious cope in favor of “thinking people like us versus thinking that they don’t” comes into play, and we keep thinking they will get nice if we just talk to them a bit more.
+We tend to keep talking to them because a subconscious cope in favor of “thinking people like us versus thinking that they don’t” comes into play, and we keep thinking they will get nice if we just talk to them a bit more.
 Hate to say it but nope.